rapidsurveys/odkr/README.md

-After the operation has been completed, you would now be able to see a folder named **ODK Briefcase Storage** on your `Desktop` containing the forms and instances from the stakholders form on the **ODK Aggregate Server**.
+After the operation has been completed, you would now be able to see a folder named **ODK Briefcase Storage** on your `Desktop` containing the forms and instances from the stakeholders form on the **ODK Aggregate Server**.

 **2. Pull forms from a local `/odk` folder extracted from ODK Collect**